 Contact your health care provider if you have symptoms of plantar fasciitis.

 Making sure your ankle, Achilles tendon, and calf muscles are flexible can help prevent plantar fasciitis.
 Stretch your plantar fascia in the morning before you get out of bed.
 Doing activities in moderation can also help.

-Abu-Laban RV, Ho K. Ankle and foot.
+Abu-Laban RV,Rose GW.
+Ankle and foot.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 55.
+8th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 58.

 Silverstein JA, Moeller JL, Hutchinson MR.Common issues in orthopedics.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 30
+Philadelphia, PA: Elsevier Saunders; 2011:chap 30.

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.